ahmedtheking372/Call-of-Duty-Black-ops-1-/README.md

 **Requirements:**

-● Call of Duty Black ops Legit Steam Version with all dlc
+● Call of Duty Black ops Legit Steam Version or any copy of the game with all dlc

 ● Latest version of the Nucleus Coop , you can get it from This [link](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases) to download the latest version and follow the installation guide.